Patrice Nganang

 Alain Patrice Nganang (born 1970) is an American writer, poet and teacher of Cameroonian origin, a member of the Bamileke people.
+He authored the poetry collections elobi (1995) and Apologie du Vandale (2006).
+As a literature scholar, his research examines violence and post-colonial African literature and culture.
+He earned a Master's degree from the University of Yaounde in 1992.

 He was born in Yaoundé, Cameroon, and was educated in Cameroon and Germany.
 He was awarded a Ph.D. in comparative literature at Johann Wolfgang Goethe University.
 During 2006–2007, he was the Randolph Distinguished Visiting Associate Professor of German Studies at Vassar College.
 He was an instructor at the Shippensburg University until 2007, and is now a Professor of Comparative Literature at Stony Brook University.
+The African Literature Association shortlisted him for the Fonlon-Nichols Award for Extraordinary Achievements in Scholarships and literature in 2003.
+He is the head of Department of Africana studies at Stony Brook University, US.

 His 1999 novel Temps de chien was awarded the Prix Littéraire Marguerite Yourcenar in 2001 and the Grand prix littéraire d'Afrique noire in 2002.